dartmouth-cs52/dartmouth-cs52.github.io/lectures/02_html/index_slides.md

 * describe the content

 ???
-* markdown, LaTex
+* what you want to do is annotate your content
-* include some syntactically identifiable notation/descriptions in your document that can dictate presentation or describe content.
+* with syntactically identifiable notation/descriptions in your document that can dictate presentation or describe what it is.

 ---
 name: these slides

 * started out as [markdown](https://en.wikipedia.org/wiki/Markdown)
-* simple formatting language
+* simple structure annotation language
 * For instance **this** is bold because I wrote `**this**`.
+* and this is a list because I wrote ` * and this is a list because I wrote ...`

 ???
+* you'll be using some markdown this term for your README files!
+* cs52 website is all markdown run through a static site generator - we'll play with that later
 * But let's talk HTML.
-* cs52 website is jekyll
-* and these slides are too

 ---